 Determining the Original Login

 Use the ORIGINAL_LOGIN function to return the name of the login that connected to the instance of SQL Server.
 You can use this function to return the identity of the original login in sessions in which there are many explicit or implicit context switches.

-To specify EXECUTE AS on a login, the caller must have IMPERSONATE permission on the specified login name and must not be denied the IMPERSONATE ANY LOGIN permission.
+To specify EXECUTE AS on a login, the caller must have IMPERSONATE permissions on the specified login name.
 To specify EXECUTE AS on a database user, the caller must have IMPERSONATE permissions on the specified user name.
 When EXECUTE AS CALLER is specified, IMPERSONATE permissions are not required.

 A. Using EXECUTE AS and REVERT to switch context

 The following example creates a context execution stack using multiple principals.
 The REVERT statement is then used to reset the execution context to the previous caller.
 The REVERT statement is executed multiple times moving up the stack until the execution context is set to the original caller.